Landless Workers' Movement: 2005–2010 Lula government and March for Agrarian Reform

-After an exchange of barbs between Lula and Stedile over what Lula saw as an unnecessary radicalization of the movement's demands, the MST decided to call a huge national demonstration: in May 2005, after a two-week, 200-odd kilometer march from the city of Goiânia, nearly 13,000 landless workers arrived in their nation's capital, Brasilia.
+After an exchange of barbs between Lula and Stedile over what Lula saw as an unnecessary radicalization of the movement's demands, the MST decided to call a huge national demonstration.
+In May 2005, after a two-week, 200-odd kilometer march from the city of Goiânia, nearly 13,000 landless workers arrived in their nation's capital, Brasília.
 The MST march targeted the U.S. embassy and Brazilian Finance Ministry, rather than President Lula.
 While thousands of landless carried banners and scythes through the streets, a delegation of 50 held a three-hour meeting with Lula, who donned an MST cap for the cameras.
-During this session, Lula recommitted to settling 430,000 families by the end of 2006 and to allocate the human and financial resources to accomplish this.
+During this session, Lula recommitted to settling 430,000 families by the end of 2006, and to allocating the human and financial resources to accomplish this.
 He also committed to a range of related reforms, including an increase in the pool of land available for redistribution [Ramos, 2005].
-Later the Lula government would claim to have resettled 381,419 families between 2002 and 2006 - a claim disputed by the MST.
-The movement claimed the numbers had been doctored by the inclusion of people already living in areas (national forests and other managed areas of environmental protection, as well as other already existing settlements) where their presence had only been legally acknowledged by the government.
-The MST also criticised Lula's administration to call mere land redistribution by means of handing out of small plots land reform, when it was simply a form of welfarism (assistencialismo) unable to change the productive system.
+Later, the Lula government would claim to have resettled 381,419 families between 2002 and 2006—a claim disputed by the MST.
+The movement argued the numbers had been doctored by the inclusion of people already living in areas (national forests and other managed areas of environmental protection, as well as other already existing settlements) where their presence had only been legally acknowledged by the government.
+The MST also criticised Lula's administration to call mere land redistribution by means of handing out of small plots land as "reform," when it was simply a form of welfarism (assistencialismo) that was unable to change the productive system.